What is Manifold Plumbing?

 - Centralised header pipe means sizing is far easier.

 - The components used on a job are far less with even fewer variants.
-If you have a 10 rad system, you could be looking at over 60 fittings.
+For example, if you have a 10 rad system, you could be looking at over 60 fittings.
 In contrast, it would be around 50% with a manifold system but amazingly only 2 types!
 Manifold connection, end connections and the manifold.

 - It opens the option to control each room individually on a fully hard wired system.
 Also, opening up the perfect heating system for ground floor UFH and first-floor radiators, all off one control system.